 It's like the old saying, “Life is just a bowl of plantains. . . .”
 What?
 You've never heard that saying before?
 Well, after this meal, you'll wish all your bowls were filled with plantains.
 We'll also fill you up with fluffy coconut rice, sweet and spicy corn pico de gallo, and black beans.
 Before you know it, your bowl of plantains will be empty and you'll be hoping life provides you more.

 Seperation is natural for coconut milk; add entire contents to pot.

 Bring a medium pot with rice, coconut milk, ¾ cup water, and ½ tsp. salt to a boil over high heat.
 Reduce heat to low, cover, and cook until rice is tender, 15-18 minutes.

-Some coconut fat may rise near surface of rice; stir gently to reincorporate for creamy rice.
+Remove from burner and set aside covered.
+Some coconut fat may rise near the surface of rice; stir gently to reincorporate for creamy rice.

 While rice cooks, prepare ingredients.

 Trim ends off plantain and cut a slit down its length.
 Push your thumbs between skin and flesh of plantain and peel skin away.
 Halve plantain lengthwise, then cut into ½" slices on an angle.